-Aaron Davis, Abraham Attah, Adrian Toomes, advanced screening, Alexa Laraki, Angourie Rice, Anne Marie Hoag, Aunt May, Betty Brant, Bob Adrian, Bokeem Woodbine, Captain America, Chris McKenna, Christopher Berry, Christopher Ford, Chuck Zlotnick, comic book movies, comic books, DC Comics, Disney, diversity, Donald Glover, Doris Toomes, Erik Sommers, Film review, Flash Thompson, Ganke Lee, Garcelle Beauvais, Gary Richardson, Gary Weeks, Gwyneth Paltrow, Hannibal Buress, Happy Hogan, Hemky Madera, Herman Schultz, high school movie, interracial relationships, Iron Man, Isabella Amara, J.J.
+Aaron Davis, Abraham Attah, Adrian Toomes, advanced screening, Alexa Laraki, Angourie Rice, Anne Marie Hoag, Aunt May, Betty Brant, Bob Adrian, Bokeem Woodbine, Captain America, Chris McKenna, Christopher Berry, Christopher Ford, Chuck Zlotnick, comic book, comic book movies, comic books, DC Comics, Disney, diversity, Donald Glover, Doris Toomes, Erik Sommers, Film review, Flash Thompson, Ganke Lee, Garcelle Beauvais, Gary Richardson, Gary Weeks, Gwyneth Paltrow, Hannibal Buress, Happy Hogan, Hemky Madera, Herman Schultz, high school movie, interracial relationships, Iron Man, Isabella Amara, J.J.
 Totah, Jack Kirby, Jackson Brice, Jacob Batalon, Jennifer Connelly, Joe Hang, John Francis Daley, Jon Favreau, Jon Watts, Jonathan Goldstein, Jorge Lendeborg Jr., Kenneth Choi, Kerry Condon, Kirk Thatcher, Laura Harrier, Liz Allan, Liza Fagin, Logan Marshall-Green, Marisa Tomei, Martin Starr, Marvel Comics, Mary-Jane Watson, May Parker, MCU Marvel Cinematic Universe, Michael Barbieri, Michael Chernus, Michael Keaton, Michael Mando, Michelle Watson, mixed race, movie review, Ned Leeds, Pepper Potts, Peter Parker, Phineas Mason, Robert Downey Jr., school dance, Selenis Leyva, Shocker, Sondra James, spider-man, Spider-Man: Homecoming, Stan Lee, Steve Ditko, Steve Rogers, superhero, superhero movies, superheroes, teen comedy, teen drama, the amazing spider-man, The Prowler, The Tinkerer, The Vulture, Tiffany Espensen, Tom Holland, Tony Revolori, Tony Stark, Tunde Adebimpe, Tyne Daly, Wayne Pére, with great power comes great responsibility, Yu Lew, Zach Cherry, Zendaya

 “This was the year I discovered the excitement of ‘marrying’ words to pictures.
 I began to get it through my skull that words and pictures were Yin and Yang.
 I began thinking that words and pictures, married, might possibly produce a progeny more interesting than either parent.”